deekshant-w/EdgePointsAutomation/README.md

 # EdgePointsAutomation
 This repository contains Tapermonkey scripts to automatically complete all edge tasks.

+Latest Script: Script.js

+Use at your own risk.